bobtfish/bobtfish.github.io/source/_posts/2015-04-06-diy-scalable-paas-with-terraform.markdown

 ## TODOs

-  * Whilst the cluster we build is redundant, currently all the machines are allocated in a single availability zone.
+  * Currently the machine's Internet access goes through a single NAT instance with no failover - we now deploy a NAT instance per AZ, so solutions are either:
-I'll be investigating if I can get a way of generically deploying the cluster across two (or three if available) availability zones.
+    * Have a route table per AZ to send traffic for each AZ out that AZ's NAT box

-  * Currently the machine's Internet access goes through a single NAT instance with no failover - this needs rectifying.
+    * Have failover between NAT boxes (keepalived+modifying the route table(s))

   * The machines have no configuration management (no puppet/chef), which means that making any changes to them (or getting any security updates) involves rebuilding the instances.